Features Pricing Docs Blog Try Demo Log In Sign Up

 The index on expires_at comes in handy later when you need to clean up stale entries on a schedule.

-Strategy 2: Content hash — only re-capture when the site changes
+Strategy 2: content hash — only re-capture when the site actually changes

 TTL works well, but sometimes you want to be more precise.
 Why re-render a screenshot after 24 hours if the site hasn't changed in a week?